sreegodavarthi/Guided-AdHOC/README.md

 # Description

-Guided Ad-Hoc application that allows the users to generate reports dynamically.
+Self-Service Guided Ad-Hoc application that allows the users to generate reports dynamically.
 Application interacts with RESTful webservices using AJAX, JSON data to generate the required reports.

 ## Screenshots